mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 };
 </pre>

 Here you can see a simple serialize function.
 We serialize three integer variables x,y,z with 32 bits each.
-Straightforward.

 <pre>
 struct PacketB